AMC Javelin: Racing

-The building of reliable and powerful engines took a bit more time.
+The building of reliable and powerful engines took more time.
 The team started the 1968 season with two engines from TRACO.
-Although TRACO had worked hard to resolve oiling issues and to generate as much power as they could, the single-carb layout and the basic two-bolt-main block were serious limitations.
+They worked to resolve oiling issues and develop as much power as possible; the single-carb layout and the basic two-bolt-main block were limitations.
+Kaplan went to Vic Edelbrock to develop a cross-ram manifold.
+Champion spark plugs provided their dyno room.

-To develop a cross-ram manifold, Kaplan went to Vic Edelbrock, who not only loaned him a pattern maker but also gave him a lot of personal help.
-Kaplan was also helped by Champion Spark Plugs who let him use their dyno room to fine-tune and correct any design problems.

-Towards the end of 1968, Kaplan enlisted help from Dan Byer, a retired engineer from AMC, for the development of a new block casting.
-Using the basic AMC 390 drawings, they added more mass for four-bolt mains and improved the oiling system.
+Towards the end of 1968, Kaplan enlisted help from Dan Byer, a retired engineer from AMC, to develop a new block casting.
+Using AMC 390 engineering drawings, they added more mass for four-bolt mains and improved the oiling system.
 A run of 50 blocks was contracted to Central Foundries in Windsor, Ontario.
 Because this was a small run, and there was little factory support, it fell to Kaplan and his staff to clean up the blocks from the sand casting, hone the various passages, and, finally, send them to AMC's "Parts Central" in Kenosha.
-From there, they could draw on the inventory, as required.

-If one were to put a small number of specially cast blocks into the general inventory, chances are pretty good that they would be difficult to find them again, so Kaplan painted all the blocks in bright orange so they could identify them on the transfer line.
-Kaplan drew on about 12 of these special castings during his development program and two were eventually (much later) sold to customers.
+From there, they could draw on the inventory.
+The blocks were painted bright orange.
+Kaplan drew on about 12 special castings during the development program, two sold to customers.

-Kaplan's specific preparations included shaving the deck on the new block by about 5/8-inch and heavily modifying the ports.
-The new cross-ram manifold was installed and Kaplan would add his own specifically designed pistons, a shorter throw crankshaft, and a new camshaft.
-While a few engines were lost during testing, the whole design proved quite reliable.
+Kaplan's preparations included shaving the deck on the new block by about 5/8-inch and heavily modifying the ports.
+The new cross-ram manifold was installed, and Kaplan would add his specifically designed pistons, a shorter throw crankshaft, and a new camshaft.
+While a few engines were lost during testing, the design proved reliable.